bionanotechie/Genome-Assembly-Bacterial/README.md

 <a name="bus"></a>
-## Step 3: Checking completeness with BUSCOMP
+## Step 3: Checking completeness with BUSCO
-In order to perform and assesment with BUSCOMP BUSCO files need to be created.
+BUSCO was discussed earlier during the short read tutorial, here we will use it to assess the genome before and after polishing.
 Which was described earlier during the short read assembly.
 You can run BUSCO with [long_read_BUSCO.sh] (https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/Long_read_busco.sh)

-BUSCO with flye:
+BUSCO with flye before polishing:
 ```
 C:56.1%[S:48.4%,D:7.7%],F:14.4%,M:29.5%,n:430